Arcadia-Science/readlif/README.md

 - Added support for 16-bit images, increased minimum Pillow version to 7.2.0.
     - New `LifImage` attribute `bit_depth` is a tuple of intigers descibing the bit depth for each channel in the image.
+    - Thanks to @DirkRemmers for providing the example file.
 - Changed type from `str` to `int` for `dims` and `channels` in the `info` dictionary
 - Added python 3.9 to build testing